AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 ## Overview

-A Sankey diagram, named after Captain Matthew Sankey, is a flow diagram (?) that shows nodes linked by flows, the quantity of each flow being represented as its width.
+A Sankey diagram, or chart, named after Captain Matthew Sankey, is a flow diagram that shows nodes linked by flows, the quantity of each flow being represented as its width.
 This chart type emphasizes the major transfers or flows within a system and helps to locate dominant contributions to an overall flow.

-(?) последняя фраза почти дословно спизжена из википедии

 This article explains how to create a basic Sankey diagram as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Sankey diagram's characteristics: